 It's the most wonderful time of year and before you know it, the holidays will be here.
 If you are anything like me, you like to give all year round but especially during the holiday season.
 In order to maximize your gifting abilities (and minimize stress in the process), it’s important to keep in mind a few details that you may or may not be aware of.

 If you’re not sure how your finances match up with your upcoming year-end giving strategy, now is the time to prepare yourself by making your lists and checking them twice.
-Organization is a key factor to properly give this holiday season.
-Follow the five tips below to maximize your charitable giving strategy in 2019.
+Organization is a key factor.
+Follow the five tips below to maximize your charitable giving strategy in 2022.

 1. Do Your Research